LLNL/quandary/docs/mkdocs/user-guide.md

 ## Optimization targets {#sec:targets}
-Here we describe the target states $\rho^{target}$ that are realized in Quandary (C++ config option \texttt{optim\_target}).
+Here we describe the target states $\rho^{target}$ that are realized in Quandary (C++ config option `optim_target`).
 Two cases are considered: State preparation, where the target state is the same for all initial conditions, and gate optimization, where the target state is a unitary transformation of the initial condition.

 ### Pure target states {#sec:statepreparation}